redpenguinyt/gemini-py/README.md

 ## Quick start

-Mypy can be installed using pip:
+Gemini Engine can be installed using pip:

 ```
 python3 -m pip install -U gemini-engine